 Partnerships BC provides services directly through its own expertise and also by utilizing external consultants where specialized advice is required.
-To strengthen the partnership market, Partnerships BC continues to build relationships with private sector partners such as developers, investors, the advisory and financial services sector, and providers of construction, engineering and facilities management services.
+To strengthen the partnership market, Partnerships BC continues to build relationships with private sector developers, investors, the advisory and financial services sector, and providers of construction, engineering and facilities management services.

-The company's organization, staffing and governance reflect and support this blend of the public and private sector to best serve the public interest.
+The Company's organization, staffing and governance reflect and support this blend of the public and private sector to best serve the public interest.
 Partnerships BC's Board of Directors and staff have a mix of skills and expertise from both sectors.
-The company has offices in Vancouver and Victoria to serve both sectors effectively.
+The Company has offices in Vancouver and Victoria.

-Partnerships BC's budget provides for 45 full-time equivalent positions, including contractors.
-To respond to business needs, Partnerships BC is structured into strategic service units that support the company's project focus and operational requirements: Partnerships Development and Delivery, Partnerships Services and a Finance and Administration unit.
+Partnerships BC is structured into strategic service units that support the Company's project focus and operational requirements: Partnerships Development and Delivery, Partnerships Services and a Finance and Administration unit.
 These business units, and their primary functions, are described in the table on the following page.

-SENIOR MANAGEMENT TEAM Larry Blain PRESIDENT & CEO Sarah Clark Vice President Partnerships Development and Delivery Susan Tinker Assistant Vice President Partnerships Services Chan-Seng Lee Assistant Vice President Finance and Administration Areas of Responsibility Areas of Responsibility Areas of Responsibility Business Development Project Governance and Delivery Corporate Relations Market Development Senior Project Advisor Policy and Practices Communications Legal Services Procurement Services Knowledge Management and Research Senior Project Advisor Finance and Accounting Human Resources Administration Facilities Information Technology Contract Management Corporate Governance
+SENIOR MANAGEMENT TEAM

+Larry Blain PRESIDENT & CEO

+Sarah Clark Vice President Partnerships Development and Delivery Susan Tinker Vice President Partnerships Services Chan-Seng Lee

+Vice President

+Finance and Administration

+Areas of Responsibility

+- Business Development

+- Project Governance and Delivery

+- Corporate Relations

+- Market Development

+- Senior Project Advisor

+Areas of Responsibility

+- Policy and Practices

+- Communications

+- Legal Services

+- Procurement Services

+- Knowledge Management and Research

+- Senior Project Advisor

+Areas of Responsibility

+- Finance and Accounting

+- Human Resources

+- Administration

+- Facilities

+- Information Technology

+- Contract Management

+- Corporate Governance

 Over the last few years, policies and procedures have been developed and formalized into a human resources strategy.
-The central tenants of this strategy are based on recruitment and retention, leadership development, training and performance planning and management.
+The central tenents of this strategy are based on recruitment and retention, leadership development, training and performance planning and management.

 Partnerships BC has implemented corporate and individual performance goals that support the objectives of each of the service areas.
 All employee performance plans are tied directly to corporate performance.
-Certain corporate performance measures are benchmarked against comparable professional services firms in both the private sector and public sector agencies.
+Certain corporate performance measures are benchmarked against comparable professional services firms in the private sector and, where appropriate, comparable public sector agencies.
 As part of their performance plans, employees are responsible for project deliverables and assisting with partnership development and the development and implementation of best practices.

-The company regularly updates its website to provide new information on current and completed projects, value for money reports and best practice guidance documents.
+The Company regularly updates its website to provide new information on current and completed projects, project reports and best practice guidance documents.
 For more information, visit: www.partnershipsbc.ca.